martonlori/CS50-course-assignments/README.md

 - **Python Programming:** Variables, loops, control structures, and functions.
 - **Data Structures and Collections:** Strings, lists, dictionaries, sets, and tuples.
 - **File Handling and Exceptions:** Efficient file processing and robust error handling strategies.
+- **Databases and SQL:** Leveraging SQLite to create and query databases, integrate structured data into Python applications, and perform advanced data manipulations.
 - **Libraries and Modules:** Leveraging Python’s standard library and external packages for sophisticated tasks.
 - **Object-Oriented Programming (OOP):** Designing maintainable code through classes, objects, inheritance, and encapsulation.
 - **APIs and Data Parsing:** Interacting with RESTful APIs, extracting and analyzing JSON data, and working with more complex data structures.